Ayurveda for Mental Clarity: Clear Brain Fog by Body Type

 Brain-Nourishing Foods for All Types

-- Ghee — Considered the premier brain food in Ayurveda; crosses the blood-brain barrier
+- Ghee.
+The premier brain food in Ayurveda.
+Crosses the blood-brain barrier

 The Agni-Clarity Connection